cybersolar/Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because saves time.

 What is the main advantage of automating configuration with Ansible?

 It is scalable in a big environment, it is fast and less prone to error since we only have to create a config file and deploy it in each container.